gerph/riscos-presenter/rougol/speaker-notes.md

 What is the service made of?

-* Infrastructure - The infrastructure runs on AWS - Amazon Web Services - on their virtual machines, with a load blancer and a small server which is running constantly.
+* Infrastructure - The infrastructure runs on AWS - Amazon Web Services - on their virtual machines.
+It has a load blancer and a small server which is running constantly.
 It could scale, but it's set up to not do so - the infrastructure costs about $35/month, which is about $30 too much, but I've not got around to streamlining it.
 It's a 'meh' at the moment.

 * FrontEnd - Static site is built with HSC, and uses a custom colouring mode for ARM, BASIC and JFPatch.
 The new colouring modes were open sourced a while back, and you'll find them on GitHub.